Nilpotent coadjoint orbits in small characteristic: introduction

 \section{introduction}

 Let $G$ be a connected reductive algebraic group defined over an algebraically closed field $\tk$ of characteristic $p\geq 0$.
 Let $\Lg$ be the Lie algebra of $G$ and $\Lg^*$ the dual vector space of $\Lg$.
 Denote by $\cN_{\Lg^*}$ the set of nilpotent elements in $\Lg^*$ (recall that an element $\xi:\Lg\to\tk^*$ is called nilpotent if it annihilates some Borel subalgebra of $\Lg$, see \cite{KW}).
-Note that $G$ acts on $\cN_{\Lg^*}$ by coadjoint action.
-It is known that the number of $G$-orbits in $\cN_{\Lg^*}$ is finite when $p$ is a good prime for $G$ (in this case we can identify $\Lg^*$ with $\Lg$ via a $G$-invariant non-degenerate bilinear form on $\Lg$ and the corresponding result for $\Lg$ is well-known) or when $G$ is of type $B,C$ or $D$ (\cite{X5}).
-It remains to study the number of $G$-orbits in $\cN_{\Lg^*}$ when $G$ is of exceptional type and $p$ is a bad prime for $G$.
-One of our results is that this number is again finite.
-(This result has appeared in the PhD thesis of the author.
-We include it here for completeness.)
-Let $\underline{\cN_{\Lg^*}}$ denote the set of $G$-orbits in $\cN_{\Lg^*}$ (nilpotent orbits in $\Lg^*$).
-On $\underline{\cN_{\Lg^*}}$ there are natural order relations; for two orbits $\rc$ and $\rc'$, we say that $\rc\leq\rc'$ if $\rc$ is contained in the closure of ${\rc'}$, and that $\rc<\rc'$ if $\rc\leq\rc'$ and $\rc\neq\rc'$.
-We determine the order relations on $\underline{\cN_{\Lg^*}}$ (when $p$ is bad).
+Note that $G$ acts on ${\Lg^*}$ by coadjoint action.
+The $G$-orbits in $\cN_{\Lg^*}$ under this action are called nilpotent coadjoint orbits.
+Such orbits play an important role in representation theory.
+When $p$ is not special for $G$ (i.e. $p$ does not equal the ratio of the squared lengths of long and short roots in any irreducible component of the root system of $G$), there exists a $G$-equivariant bijection between the nilpotent variety $\cN_\Lg$ of $\Lg$ and $\cN_\Lg^*$ (see \cite[section 5.6]{PS}).
+Hence in these cases nilpotent coadjoint orbits in $\Lg^*$ can be and are often identified with nilpotent orbits in $\Lg$ ($G$-orbits in $\cN_\Lg$ under adjoint action).
+The latter has been extensively studied in all characteristic.
+For example, the number of nilpotent orbits in $\Lg$ is well-known to be finite and closure relation among nilpotent orbits in $\Lg$ has been determined.

+It remains to study the nilpotent coadjoint orbits in $\Lg^*$ when $p$ is special, more specifically, when $G$ is of type $B$, $C$ or $F_4$ and $p=2$, and when $G$ is of type $G_2$ and $p=3$.
+The nilpotent coadjoint orbits in type $B,C$ when $p=2$ have been classified in \cite{X5}.
+We give the classification in the remaining cases here.
+In particular, it follows from the classification that the number of nilpotent coadjoint orbits in $\Lg^*$ is finite for any $\Lg^*$ as in the beginning of the introduction.
+This result has appeared in the PhD thesis of the author and we include it here for completeness.
+We determine the closure relation among nilpotent coadjoint orbits in $\Lg^*$ when $p$ is special.
+For this we can and will assume that $G$ is adjoint in type $B$ and simply connected in type $C$.